imiiii/Wiki-For-ML-Project/Test/SubPage.md

 [[_TOC_]]

-##about the software
+##About the software
-this software used to predict some values by using regression models such as forecasting algorithms and Tree like algorithms. imported packages for this usage are microsoft ML, microsoft ML fast free, and microsoft ML time series.
+This software is used to predict some values by using regression models such as forecasting algorithms and Tree-like algorithms.
+Imported packages for this usage are Microsoft ML, Microsoft ML Fast Tree, and Microsoft ML Time Series, available in the NuGet package.
 ##ML senarios

 *here are two senario for using ML in our project